pietro-foini/ISI-WFP/README.md

 The main structure with which the files are stored is the following:

 - Demo: the demo version (using demo data) of the project.

+- Complete: the full version of the data.